chriswang001121/Rpalette/README.md

 To help you get started, I've included a colors folder with some of my own color palettes! 🎨
 - These are JSON files that you can directly use with Rpalette.
 - Steps to use:

   1. Compile the JSON files into RDS format:
     ```R
     compile_palettes("colors")
     ```
-    This will process all JSON files in the colors folder and save them as RDS files in the same directory.

   2. Load and preview a palette (e.g., vividset)
     ```R
     colors_vividset <- get_palette("vividset", type = "qualitative")